William Gould (naturalist): An Account of English Ants

-Gould, however, correctly stated that there was no evidence at all to suggest that any of the British ant species he knew hoarded grain, and for this reason he faced much criticism from the established church.
+Gould, however, correctly stated that there was no evidence at all to suggest that any of the British ant species he knew hoarded grain.
+It is often said he faced criticism from the established church for this, but the story may be apocryphal.

 His book remains an important early record in ant observation and the science of myrmecology, even though he only recognised a handful of species, which he categorized as "hill ants", "jet ants", "red ants", "common yellow ants", and "small black ants".

 His work is divided into four chapters: